aroberge/friendly/dev-notes.md

         $ py -3.7 -m venv ./venv-friendly3.7

-2. Activate the virtual environment
+2. Activate the virtual environment; on Windows you can use

         $ ae 3.7

+    Otherwise, you can presumably do something like:

+        $ venv-friendly3.7/scripts/activate

 3. Install the required dependencies for formatting, linting and testing